Last Updated: 5 May 2026

 It is the firm’s policy to identify and document the lawful basis for processing data at the start of the client engagement and to inform individual clients of this via a privacy notice, as an addendum to the engagement letter.
 Corporate clients will be required to separately sign an addendum setting out the data processing obligations of the firm and the client, as required by the GDPR.
 The following are the lawful bases identified by the firm for holding and processing client data:

 Employee Data: The firm considers that it has a legal obligation to hold personal data of employees, and that the processing of employee’s personal data is necessary to fulfil the firm’s obligations under the employment contract of each employee.
 The firm holds only that personal data that is necessary to hold, and for the retention periods set out in its data retention policy.
-This is specified in the privacy statement in the firms’ employee handbook.
+This is specified in the privacy statement in the firm’s employee handbook (provided to employees at induction).

 Special Category DataThe firm acknowledges that personal data which reveals racial or ethnic origin, political opinions, religious beliefs, trade union membership, genetic data, biometric data, health data and data concerning individuals’ sex life or orientation are considered ‘Special Category Data’ under the GDPR, and that processing such data is prohibited unless an exception applies.
 The firm does not intend to process Special Category Data on behalf of clients, and in any case will not do so unless an exception applies, as provided in the GDPR.
 Where it is necessary for the firm to process Special Category Data of an employee, the firm will do so in accordance with the employee hand book.

-The firm’s status as a Data Controller or ProcessorThe firm acknowledges that in accordance with GDPR and the guidance of the EU Article 29 Working Party, the firm may be a data processor where a corporate client determine the purposes and means by which the firm processes personal data, and the firm is a data controller where the firm determines the purposes and means by which it processes personal data.
+The firm’s status as a Data Controller or ProcessorThe firm acknowledges that in accordance with GDPR and the guidance of the European Data Protection Board (EDPB), the firm may be a data processor where a corporate client determines the purposes and means by which the firm processes personal data, and the firm is a data controller where the firm determines the purposes and means by which it processes personal data.

-The firm considers that it generally acts as a controller or processor in accordance with the following table:
+The firm acts as a controller or processor in accordance with the following table:

 The firm’s responsibilities when it acts as Data ControllerWhere the firm acts as a Data Controller, it acknowledges that it is subject to the full scope of data protection obligations imposed by the GDPR.
 This includes (but is not limited to) the firm’s obligations to: